Your Poem on a Poster

 Poetry in Plain Sight is a new program created to bring poetry – perhaps your poetry – to downtown Winston-Salem, on the street and perhaps in your office.
 Four poems will be chosen each month and displayed on posters in sixteen shop windows throughout Winston-Salem’s Arts and Entertainment District.

 The aim is to bring poetry to a wider audience, and to support North Carolina poets.
-The program is a collaboration among Winston-Salem Writers, Press 53, Delta Arts Center, Barnhill’s Books, and Competitive Edge, Inc; and is supported by DADA, the Downtown Arts District Association of Winston-Salem.
+The program is a collaborative effort among Winston-Salem Writers, Press 53, and Barnhill’s Books.
+It is supported by the Downtown Arts District Association of Winston-Salem and monthly sponsors include Delta Arts Center, Forsyth County Public Library, The Arts Council of Winston-Salem and Forsyth County, and The North Carolina Governors’ School Foundation.

-New poems go up in downtown windows around the first of every month – see the downtown map here.
+The January 2013 poems included “Venus”, pictured right, by the late Rodney Holman.
 Poetry in Plain Sight extends the Word Up!
-Program that the late Rodney Holman created for Winston-Salem Transit Authority buses; he was a Board Director of Winston-Salem Writers and one of this program’s prime movers.
-Rodney was instrumental in arts and education organizations throughout North Carolina; you can read his bio here.
-Select posters can be purchased at Art Pear Gallery in the Community Arts Café, downtown Winston-Salem.
+Program that Rodney created for Winston-Salem Transit Authority buses; he was a Board Director of Winston-Salem Writers and one of this program’s prime movers.
+Rodney was instrumental in arts and education organizations throughout North Carolina.

 Here’s how to enter your poem:

-- Include your name, mailing address, e-mail address, and phone number, as well as the title of the poem in the e-mail.
+• Include your name, mailing address, e-mail address, and phone number in the email, as well as the title of the poem.
 If the poem appears in a published book, the book title should also be included.

 Here’s how to get your logo onto the posters:

-For a small fee, organizations can sponsor Poetry in Plain Sight for one month; your logo will be displayed on all 16 posters that month.
-(Contact email@example.com for more information.)
+For a small fee, you can sponsor Poetry in Plain Sight for one month; your logo will be displayed on all 16 posters that month.
+(Contact firstname.lastname@example.org for more information.)

 Here’s how to get the posters displayed in your office: